aliciajpan/cake-game/README.md

 - Orders do not have to be fulfilled in the order of appearance

 - Player score will be tracked and displayed on the screen

+- Players can view a game instruction blurb

+- Players can see their previous score history

+- Players can enter their Chef name

 ## Implementation